Case Index

 A structured summary of FBI FOIA materials, Ann Arbor Police Department investigative records, University of Michigan administrative records, and HHS-OIG investigative activity involving an unidentified individual using the name “Nick.”

-The materials reflect a continuous sequence beginning with Russia-Gate-related statements in 2016, followed by the 2017 AAPD “Nick” investigation, associated audio recordings and allegations, University of Michigan OGC and Title IX records, HHS-OIG investigative activity, and ongoing FBI-related FOIA litigation.
+The materials reflect a continuous sequence beginning with Dr. Paul Cronin's reported Russia-Gate statements in Summer 2016, followed by the 2017 AAPD “Nick” investigation, associated audio recordings and allegations, University of Michigan OGC and Title IX records, HHS-OIG investigative activity, and ongoing FBI-related FOIA litigation.

 DOJ Confirms 500+ Page FBI File (Joint Status Report)